Introduction

 Kr = [1] Samuel Kleinschmidt's Greenlandic-Danish dictionary (1871), with a supplement by Chr.
 Rasmussen in [2] Kjer and Rasmussen's Danish-Greenlandic dictionary (1893).

 OseP, which consists of three more recent dictionaries from Greenlandic.
 Here "O" stands for the Greenlandic-Danish school dictionary Oqaatsit (i.e. 'Words') by [4] Chr.
 Berthelsen, Birgitte Jacobsen, Robert Petersen, Inge Kleivan and Jørgen Rischel (1997). "se" stands for [5] C.W.
-Schultz-Lorentzen's Greenlandic-Danish dictionary (1926) with English translation (by [6] Aslaug Møller, 1927) of the Danish text.
-And "P" stands for [7] Jonathan Petersen's purely Greenlandic Ordbogeeraq (i.e. 'Small dictionary') from 1951.
+Schultz-Lorentzen's edition (1926) of Kr, with [6] an English translation (1927) of the Danish.
+"P" stands for [7] Jonathan Petersen's purely Greenlandic Ordbogeeraq (i.e. 'Small dictionary') from 1951, with a second edition from 1967.

 Bdg = the Danish-Greenlandic dictionary (1960) by [8] Aage Bugge, Kristoffer Lynge, Ad.
 Fuglsang-Damgård and Frederik Nielsen.

-The lexicon OseP also contains (L =) a tentative Danish translation of some words in P, given orally by Hans A. Lynge in 1979.
-And nearly 200 examples from (H =) Lise Lennert Olsen og Birgitte Hertling: Grønlandsk tilhængsliste (Pilersuiffik 1988, second edition Ilinniusiorfik 2011).
+The lexicon OsP also contains (L =) a tentative Danish translation of some words in P, given orally by Hans A. Lynge in 1979.
+And nearly 200 examples from (H =) Lise Lennert Olsen og Birgitte Hertling: Grønlandsk tilhængsliste (Pilersuiffik 1988, 2nd edition: Ilinniusiorfik 2011).

 Bdg has been supplemented with the botanical names in the third edition (1997) of N = "Nunatta naasui" by Th.Foersom, Finn O. Kapel, Ole Svarre, Isak Heilmann and Carla Rosing Olsen.
 And with the most important Danish and Latin name(s) on each page with a photo in R = Flemming Rune: "Wild Flowers of Greenland" (2011).